 The long-run marginal emission rate (LRMER) is the emission rate of the mixture of generation that would be either induced or avoided by an electric sector intervention, taking into account how the intervention may influence the structure of the grid (i.e., the building and retiring of capital assets, such as generators and transmission lines).
-It incorporates both the operational and structural consequences of an intervention and is therefore distinct from the short-run marginal emission rate, which treats grid assets as fixed.
+It incorporates both the operational and structural consequences of an intervention and is therefore distinct from the SRMER, which treats grid assets as fixed.
 The units are kilograms or grams of emission per megawatt-hour of end-use load.
-For a description of the methodology used to calculate LRMER, see Section 6.4.
+For a description of the methodology used to calculate LRMER, see section 6.4.

 The LRMER in Cambium is designed to characterize the emissions consequences of interventions during the period of time where the intervention is in effect and structural responses to the intervention are likely to have occurred (i.e., when in long-run equilibrium).
 For interventions that were anticipated by resource planners (such as electric generators incorporated in resource plans or large energy efficiency campaigns), it may be appropriate to apply a LRMER to the entire duration of an intervention.
 For unanticipated interventions, it may be appropriate to blend a SRMER (for the first several years, prior to a structural response to the intervention occurring) and LRMER (for later years) to estimate the impact of an intervention.
+See Gagnon and O'Shaughnessy (2024) for more discussion of this concept.

-These metrics are reported as rates per MWh of end-use load.
-If a user wishes to obtain the LRMER at the busbar level (if they are estimating the emissions avoided by an alternative generation source injected at the busbar level, for example), they should adjust by the average distribution loss rate, as described in Section 5.1.
+These metrics are reported as rates per megawatt-hour of end-use load.
+If a user wishes to obtain the LRMER at the busbar level (if they are estimating the emissions avoided by an alternative generation source injected at the busbar level, for example), they should adjust by the average distribution loss rate, as described in section 5.1.

 LRMER can be applied to either load increases or decreases.
-Load increases could be estimating the electric-sector emissions that would be induced by increased electric vehicle charging or replacing a natural gas furnace with a heat pump.
+Load increases could be estimating the electric sector emissions that would be induced by increased electric vehicle charging or replacing a natural gas furnace with a heat pump.
 Load decreases might be estimating the emissions avoided by installing a more efficient cooling technology.
-The LRMER in Cambium databases was created with a scalar increase in load across all hours-for an exploration of how the metric might err for interventions of different shapes, see (Gagnon and Cole 2022).
+The LRMER in Cambium databases was created with a scalar increase in load across all hours-for an exploration of how the metric might err for interventions of different shapes, see Gagnon and Cole (2022).

-The CH4 and N2O metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh. " c" indicates emissions from direct combustion, whereas " p" indicates emissions from precombustion processes.
-Irmer co2e reports combined combustion and precombustion rates.
+The CH4 and N2O metrics are reported in grams per megawatt-hour (g/MWh), whereas CO2 and CO2e rate metrics are reported in kilograms per megawatt-hour (kg/MWh). "c" indicates emissions from direct combustion, whereas "p" indicates emissions from precombustion processes. lrmer_co2e reports combined combustion and precombustion rates.